WARNING: THIS BLOG CONTAINS BODYCOUNT. HIGH RISK OF SPOILERS. ENTER IF YOU DARE.

 Starring: P.J.
 Soles, Kit Taylor, Grigor Taylor

 Behind the suit and tie, Cathy Will's husband Joe has a nasty habit of slitting throats when he is in a bad mood.
-She found out about this the harshest way when she spotted his car parked to a motel one night she dropped her friend off to the airport, and finds him in tryst with a prostitute, slitting her throat in the middle of their passion.
+She finds out about this in the harshest way when she spots his car parked at a motel that one night she drops a friend off to the airport, catching him in tryst with a prostitute before slitting her throat mid-passion.

-Obviously frightened of her discovery, Cathy called the cops and set-up a bust the very same night, with the men in uniform already waiting outside their isolated ranch to capture her husband once she made him confess his killings.
-But this only sets Joe deeper into dementia; a few days after his capture, he found the opportunity to escape the asylum he was carted off to and made his way back to finish off his wife.
+Obviously frightened of her discovery, Cathy calls the cops and set-up a bust that very same night, with the men in uniform waiting outside their isolated ranch to capture her husband once after she makes him confess about his killings.
+But this only sets Joe deeper into dementia as a few days after his capture, he spots an opportunity to escape the asylum he was carted off to and makes his way back to finish off his wife.

-A few cops got called and killed in a not-so-gory yet acceptable fashion, leaving Cathy to defend herself in your typical slasher film way until her sheriff friend came on the scene and assured her safe.
-She was for that night as her husband hot foots away, evading capture.
+A few more police got called in for her protection, only to be killed off, leaving Cathy to fend for herself in your typical slasher film damsel-way until her sheriff friend come into the scene and assures her safety.
+At least for that night as her husband hot foots away, evading capture.

-The attack pushed Cathy into flying away to Australia from Dallas, and live there with another friend, but things are far from fine; not only had her husband found out where she moved to, but she also caught the attention of another psycho; the tech-savvy maintenance keeper of the building she is living in, who monitors everything happening in each room with hidden cameras and rigged each door with powerful volts.
+The attack pushed Cathy into flying away from Dallas to Australia, and living there with another friend.
+Things are far from fine, though, as crazy as that sounds; not only did her husband find out where she moved to, but she also caught the attention of another psycho, the tech-savvy maintenance keeper of the building she is living in, who monitors everything happening in each room with hidden cameras and rigged each door with powerful volts.

-Innocent Prey had a good build-up around its characters, though I do feel that the two psychos were simply there to be menaces in the story and our lead heroine Cathy (played by Halloween 1978's P.J.
-Soles) does come quite naive at times.
-Dialogue can be a bit goofy at times but it adds to the playful cheesiness this film was obscuring under the attempts to make the production look serious.
-By the time Cathy moved to the land down under, it took a breather and gave us some soap-opera hysterics where Soles' character adjusts to her new life.
-Due to this, it had its slow moments, but director Colin Eggleston of Long Weekend and Cassandra (1986) knew how to build good tension and thrills to keep things interesting while we wait, most of it coming from Kit Taylor's own take as a maddened hubby, and John Warnock as a landlord with a thing for voyeurism and electrocution.
+Innocent Prey (1983) has good build-up around its characters, though I do feel that the two psychos eventually devolves into one-note menaces the further the story goes and our lead heroine Cathy (played by Halloween 1978's P.J.
+Soles) do come off as quite naïve at times.
+Dialogue can be a bit goofy occasionally, but it adds to the playful cheesiness this film have underneath all of its production's attempts to look serious.
+When Cathy moves to the land down under, the plot did take a slight breather from all the blood-chunked cheddar and give us some soap-opera hysterics where Soles' character adjusts to her new life, only to dive down again to creepy thriller territories as our hapless gal gets terrorized by an altogether different ghoul.
+It has its slow moments, but director Colin Eggleston of Long Weekend (1978) and Cassandra (1986) knew how to build good tension and thrills to keep the escalating troubles and carnage interesting, most of it coming from Kit Taylor's own take as a maddened hubby and John Warnock as a landlord with a thing for voyeurism and electrocution.

-This tone does come unstable at times as some scenarios come out looking over-blown, as if the plot just kept getting trashier and edgier by the minute.
-Needless to say, the last shot of the movie seems to hint this but it strangely fits the undeniable cheddar that reeks out of the otherwise dramatic twists, more the reason for us horror fans to at least give this bonkers movie a swing.
+The tone can be all over seeing we're basically watching two kinds of plots unfolding throughout the movie, with some scenarios getting over-blown in ham as the situation keeps getting trashier and edgier by the minute.
+Hell, even the last shot of the movie seems to address the undeniable reeking cheddar of the overly dramatic and concerningly cruel turns the story takes.
+More reason for us horror fans to at least give this bonkers movie a swing, I guess.

 Bodycount: